stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

     node.symbol_table.add(DataSymbol(variable, DataType.INTEGER),
                           tag="variable_with_the_result_x")

-Then, there are two ways to retrieve the symbol from a symbol table.
+There are two ways to retrieve the symbol from a symbol table.
 Using the `name` or using the `tag` as lookup keys.
 This is done with the two following
 methods: